 You may not be sure how to manage your glucose while your device is off.
 If so, before your appointment, talk with the healthcare provider who manages your diabetes care.

-A member of your radiation therapy team will check you in.
-You will be asked to state and spell your full name and birth date many times.
+A member of your radiation therapy team will check you in when you arrive.
+They’ll give you an identification (ID) wristband with your name and date of birth.
+During your appointment, many staff members will check your ID wristband and ask you to say and spell your name and date of birth.
 This is for your safety.
-People with the same or similar name may be having care on the same day as you.
+People with the same or a similar name may be getting care on the same day.

-Your radiation therapist will then explain the simulation to you.
-If you haven’t already signed a consent form, your radiation oncologist will review everything with you and ask for your signature.
+Your radiation therapists will review what to expect during the simulation.
+If you haven’t already signed a consent form, they will go over the form with you.
+They will answer any questions you have and ask for your signature.

 Skin markings (tattoos)

-Scheduling your treatment
+Scheduling your treatments

 Planning your treatment